WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

   {% include model_model.svg %}
 </figure>

-### Mapping DAK to a Logical Model
+### Mapping DAK to a logical model

 The Data models in the L3 are associated with a data structure for exchange or for a given process.
 For example "capture vaccination data".
 L2 authors are expected to follow that rule: one tab is assumed to be one single atomic structure.

 This also becomes the "atomic" unit of exchange or use in the L3 - so normally one logical model should correspond to one tab.
 Some factors may influence the split of a logical model into several functional blocks:
 - Very complex models may be split.
 For example a full "Lab Report" may consist of "Lab Report" + "Specimen" models.
+- Common sets of data elements may be captured in a separate reusable logical model.

 The logical model name has the name of the tab.